What are Iceland F-Roads?

 Simply put, they are mountain roads.
 You’ll find them mostly in the interior of the island, surrounded by Iceland Highway 1.
 There are also parts of the Westfjords, the Eastfjords, and the Snaefellsnes peninsula that have one or two of these special gravel roads.
 You need a specific type of vehicle to access them, so it’s important to know whether or not you are heading towards one.

 An Iceland F-road sign looks just like a regular road sign, except that it has the letter F in front of the road number.
 F stands for “fjalla”, which means “mountain” in Icelandic.
 When driving in Iceland, you’ll see these yellow signs that indicate whether or not you are driving on Iceland F-roads.
 So for example, F35 is the famous Kjölur Highland interior route.
-This one is actually an exception though; you can drive on it with a 2WD vehicle.
+This one is actually a bit confusing, there is a section before Gulffoss waterfall called Road 35, you can drive with a 2WD vehicle here.
+But from Gullfoss on, the road becomes an F-Road F-35, you then need a 4x4 from this point forward.

 An Iceland F-roads Map